Updated December 2023

 WRITTEN WORK AGREEMENT:

 An increasing number of states and cities are requiring household employers to provide a written employment agreement at the time of hire outlining wages and benefits in English, and a language the household employee understands, if not English.
 Many other states and localities require that employers disclose in writing pay rates, either via a separate written notice or by outlining on a pay stub.
 Be sure to visit our tip sheets for household employment rules in your state.

 SALARY HISTORY BANS AND SALARY POSTING REQUIREMENTS:

-Currently 21 states and 21 local governments have salary history bans in place.
+Currently at least 21 states and 21 local governments have salary history bans in place.
 To find out if you are covered by a salary history ban check here.

 Several states also require employers to post salary ranges with any listed position to provide transparency and prevent discrimination in wage negotiations.
 You should always post your expected salary range to ensure that candidates who apply are a good match for the skills required and compensation offered.

 Compliance with legal payroll tax laws is time consuming for household employers.
 Find out why so many families outsource this activity to HomeWork Solutions' household payroll tax compliance service.